Interpretable global minima of deep ReLU neural networks on sequentially separable data: Truncation Map, Cones and Cumulative Parameters

 \begin{defi} Given $W\in \mathbb{R}^{M_1 \times M_0}$ and $ b\in \mathbb{R}^{M_1}$ we define the truncation map

 where $\pen{W}$ is the generalized inverse defined as in \eqref{inverse}. \end{defi} Similarly, we can define the action on a data matrix $X\in \mathbb{R}^{M_0\times N}$

 where $B=b\,u_{N}^{T}$.
 This map encodes the action of a layer of a neural network and represents it in the domain.
 It has a nice recursive property which makes it possible to extend this representation to several layers.
-The following is a small generalization of the result from \cite{chenewald23deep} to the case where the dimension of the intermediate spaces given by the hidden layers is allowed to decrease.
+The following is a small generalization of a previous result \citep{chenewald23deep} to the case where the dimension of the intermediate spaces given by the hidden layers is allowed to decrease.